Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_IR.rst

 Test your Distance IR Bricklet
 ------------------------------

-To test the Distance IR Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the Distance IR Bricklet you need to have the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` installed (for installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`) and the Brick Viewer has to be connected to the Brick Daemon.
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Connect an infrared distance sensor to the Bricklet and connect it to a :ref:`Brick <product_overview_bricks>`.
+Connect an infrared distance sensor to the Bricklet and connect it to a :ref:`Brick <product_overview_bricks>` with the supplied cable (see picture below).
-You should have received a suitable cable with the Bricklet.

 .. image:: /Images/Bricklets/bricklet_distance_ir_master_600.jpg
    :scale: 100 %
-   :alt: Distance IR Bricklet with infrared distance sensor connected to Master Brick
+   :alt: Distance IR Bricklet with infrared sensor connected to Master Brick
    :align: center
    :target: ../../_images/Bricklets/bricklet_distance_ir_master_1200.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "Distance IR Bricklet" in the Brick Viewer after you pressed "connect".
-Select it.
+If you connect the Brick to the PC over USB, you should see a new tab named "Distance IR Bricklet" in the Brick Viewer after a moment.
+Select this tab.

 If everything went as expected you can now see the measured distance of the sensor, the output voltage of the IR distance sensor and a graph that shows the distance over time.